 There will be no penalty for guessing during any part of the test, and the test is multiple choice.
 Make sure that you answer all of the questions and use your time wisely.

-In most cases and for most electrical exams, a qualifying score means earning a four out of a possible nine total.
-You may retake the test after a certain period of time has passed.
+In most cases when taking electrical exams, a qualifying score means earning at least a 4 out of 9.
+If you do not pass your first time, you may retake the test after a certain period of time passes.

-If you pass it, there will likely be a follow-up interview that will be similar to a regular job interview, as most apprenticeships are paid positions.
-The interview will cover things such as your character traits and attitude, your work history, and your education and electrical training.
+If you pass, there will likely be a follow-up interview that will be similar to a regular job interview, as most apprenticeships are paid positions.
+The interview will allow you to demonstrate your character traits and attitude, your work history, and your education and experience, with a potential employer.

 There are many different kinds of electrical apprenticeship programs available, such as Inside Electrical, Limited Residential, and Limited Commercial.
 All of these programs require a passing grade on the exam.

 It is recommended that you prepare for the exam by taking one or more practice tests beforehand.
-But with careful preparation, you will have little trouble passing the test and starting your paid apprenticeship!
+But with careful preparation, you should have little trouble passing the test before starting your paid apprenticeship!